lisdexamfetamine dimesylate (Oral route)

-You should not use lisdexamfetamine dimesylate if you or your child have used a drug for depression called an MAO inhibitor (MAOI), such as Eldepryl®, Marplan®, Nardil®, or Parnate®, in the past 14 days.
+You should not use lisdexamfetamine dimesylate if you or your child have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.

 Tell your doctor about all the medicines you or your child take or plan to take, including prescription and nonprescription (over-the-counter) medicines, dietary supplements, herbal remedies, or medicines for appetite control, asthma, colds, cough, hay fever, and sinus problems.

 lisdexamfetamine dimesylate may cause blurred vision or make you drowsy or dizzy.
-If any of these occur, do not drive, use machines, or do anything else that could be dangerous if you or your child are not alert or not able to see well.
+If any of these occur, do not drive, use machines, or do anything else that could be dangerous until you know how lisdexamfetamine dimesylate affects you.

 Lisdexamfetamine dimesylate may cause serious heart or blood vessel problems.
 This may be more likely in patients who have a family history of heart disease.
 Check with your doctor right away if you or your child have chest pain, shortness of breath, or fainting while taking lisdexamfetamine dimesylate.